alexhelms/lumidex/README.md

 Lumidex scans folders with your image files, reads the headers, and builds a database.
 Data is never altered in any way.

-> [!WARNING]
-> Lumidex is very early in development and unstable.
-> For the time being you must build Lumidex to use it.

 ## Features
 - Windows only for now, Linux and MacOS support soon
 - .FITS and .XISF files